aazahrou/aspirethemes.github.io/_posts/2017-01-3-link-to-post-jekyll.md

 ---
 layout: post
-title: Create a link to a post in Markdown in Jekyll
+title: Create A Link to A Post in Markdown in Jekyll
 tags: [jekyll, markdown]
 image: '/images/posts/jekyll-links/jekyll.png'
 ---